0

 Offensive Modifiers

-• AoE Mod / Extra Range - The single most impactful modifier for Infernal Legion builds.
+• AoE Mod / Extra Range - The most impactful modifier for Infernal Legion builds.
 Expands the DOT radius from a small circle to clearing entire packs in one pass.
-Previlein notes that "a beast with AoE mod is already enough" for comfortable mapping without oil grenade tech.
+A beast with the AoE mod alone is enough for comfortable mapping without needing oil grenade tech.

 • Gains X% of Physical Damage as Extra Fire/Lightning/Cold - Stacking two of these on a 4-mod rare gives 80% damage as extra burn for IL.
 The optimal damage setup for companions not using AoE.